 This responsibility is even more pronounced in the directives of the police.
 Thus, the new Norwegian Director of Public Prosecutions, in defence of the same principles as the AROD, has embraced a decriminalisation of drugs.
 It only remains to be seen if a regulated drug market provides the best outcome for everyone involved, and we are looking forward to 11 September with an expectation that the events will progress smoothly and that this case will be processed in the court system as soon as possible.

-We have provided the police with all the relevant information in advance, and we will include the book Human Rising as our procedural claim.
+We have provided the police and the Director of Public Prosecutions with all the relevant information in advance, and we will include the book Human Rising as our procedural claim.
 With that, everything will be arranged for a fair trial and we expect that the officers of the law recognize basic human rights protections.
 However, we ask the press to watch closely.

 For more than ten years, the persecuted groups have struggled to have their case heard.
 Just as long, the state has rejected offers of co-operation, and the police would rather not have to deal with the issue.
 We, therefore, ask the press to take its watchdog position seriously.
 In times of moral panic, we all have a responsibility to the constitution, and the AROD requests journalists to not contribute to obscuring crucial issues.

 After all, we are dealing with the most important constitutional issue since World War II.
 300,000 Norwegians have rights that remain ignored; worldwide, this number is approximately 300 million, and the more light that can be brought to this blind spot, the better it is for the rule of law and the health of our nations.